BejinB/OS-EX-1-Assembling-the-System---CASE-STUDY/README.md

 4.Mount the Motherboard:
    - Install the motherboard into the computer case, aligning the screw holes.
 - Secure the motherboard with screws provided with the case.

-                                    Fig: motherboard and Back panel cover 5.Install Storage:
+5.Install Storage:
    - Mount your hard drive or SSD in a drive bay in the case.
    - Connect SATA and power cables to the storage device and motherboard.